 Combustion Chamber Drain Piping

-The MFD & VELOX boilers and water heaters feature a 1⁄2" condensate drain pipe which allows any condensate that forms in the combustion chamber to drain.
+The VELOX boilers feature a 1⁄2" condensate drain pipe which allows any condensate that forms in the combustion chamber to drain.
 Connect this drain pipe to a common condensate drain system.

 Piping with Refrigeration Systems